saaste/bookmark-manager/README.md

 To enable the check, set the `check_interval` setting in `config.yml` to `1` or more.
 If you want the check to run when the app starts, set the `check_on_app_start` setting to `true`.

 Broken bookmarks are indicated by an exclamation point icon.
-Yuo will also see a *Broken Bookmarks* link in the top navigation bar, which will take you to a view listing all broken bookmarks.
+You will also see a *Broken Bookmarks* link in the top navigation bar, which will take you to a view listing all broken bookmarks.
 These are only visible if you are logged in.

 Bookmark Manager can send a notification when it detects broken bookmarks.
 Currently, only [Gotify](https://gotify.net/) notifications are supported.
 To enable notifications, set the `gotify_enabled` setting to `true` and set `gotify_url` and `gotify_token` settings to match your environment.

+Sometimes the bookmark check fails because the server classifies the check as bot traffic and displays a [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA).
+It may also block the request completely, which is known to happen with certain [Cloudflare](https://www.cloudflare.com) configuration.

+If some URLs work fine in a browser but fail the bookmark check, you can simply disable the check for the problematic URLs by checking the `Ignore URL checking` checkbox in the bookmark edit view.

 ## Customizing the UI
 Bookmark Manager supports themes.
 If you want to create your own theme, read the separate [Theme Documentation](/docs/THEMES.md).